 - Create branded marketing items - T-shirts, keychains, and laptop stickers with the network's name and logo make their way into the workplace, branding the network in the physical world.
 Don't forget marketing posters around the office!

 - Custom URL - your community's URL is going to be something like bigcompany.yammer.com.
 You can't change that since it's just how multi-tenant SaaS solutions work.
 What you CAN do is purchase a custom URL, like AcmeHealthBuzz.com and direct users there to log in instead.
 That URL can redirect to your Yammer or SSO login page.
 The goal of this tactic is to make it easy for users to find the community, and when they do, their first experience visually is that of your branding, not Yammer's.

 - Intranet banner - make sure your employees can log into Yammer from your intranet or the first page that opens up when they open a web browser.
 Create a highly visible box, button, or visual where clicking takes them to the community via corporate imagery.

 - Create Dynamic Groups – Groups with dynamic membership can be created based on certain criteria, such as role, department, or geography.
 These criteria are set through Active Directory, and once established, will thereafter update membership as people join and leave the company.
 Dynamic groups are a great way to help new hires get up to speed quickly by ensuring that they have access to the right information, or for large departments that have trouble keeping up with additions (and subtractions) to their team.

 These are all effective techniques that work well and truly give your community an identity of its own - as much as possible.
-What are some other ways that you have customized your Yammer community?
+What are some other ways that you have customized your Yammer network?